temporalio/documentation/docs-src/go/how-to-use-a-custom-payload-codec-in-go.md

 Set your custom `PaylaodCodec` with an instance of `DataConverter` in your `Dial` client options that you use to create the client for your Worker process and to start Workflow Executions.

-The following example shows how to set a custom `PayloadCodec` implementation called `codecserver` in the client options.
+The following example shows how to set your custom Data Converter from a package called `codecserver`.

 ```go
 //...